zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/ios/wiki/faq/jailbreak.md

 jailed) or has the `get-task-allow` entitlements and has `CS_DEBUGGED` set on it, else the process gets terminated while trying to do it.
-Additionally, the `dynamic-codesigning` entitlement is required to create memory pages that are both readable, writable and executable.PojavLauncher uses JIT (Just-In-Time) compliation for in java to improve performance, which is used to run minecraft.
+Additionally, the `dynamic-codesigning` entitlement is required to create memory pages that are both readable, writable and executable.
+PojavLauncher uses JIT (Just-In-Time) compliation for in java to improve performance, which is used to run minecraft.
 A JIT compiler emits instructions at runtime and then exeute them.
 This do not work jailed because you can only have readable-executable and readable-writable